Wall Street Analyst Downgrade Synchrony Financial [SYF]. What else is Wall St. saying

 Wells Fargo have made an estimate for Synchrony Financial shares, keeping their opinion on the stock as Equal Weight, with their previous recommendation back on July 13, 2022.
 The new note on the price target was released on May 12, 2022, representing the official price target for Synchrony Financial stock.
 Previously, the target price had yet another raise from $48 to $49, while Piper Sandler kept a Overweight rating on SYF stock.
 On March 28, 2022, analysts decreased their price target for SYF shares from 56 to 40.

-Synchrony Financial [SYF] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 4.88.
-With this latest performance, SYF shares gained by 17.07% in over the last four-week period, additionally sinking by -18.92% over the last 6 months – not to mention a drop of -28.86% in the past year of trading.
+Synchrony Financial [SYF] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -1.29.
+With this latest performance, SYF shares gained by 7.02% in over the last four-week period, additionally sinking by -21.41% over the last 6 months – not to mention a drop of -30.56% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Synchrony Financial [SYF] shares currently have an operating margin of +53.18 and a Gross Margin at +91.94.
 Synchrony Financial’s Net Margin is presently recorded at +37.61.